 If your vehicle is impounded by the police, they are allowed to search it to inventory all of the items inside.
 This is meant to ensure that you get back all of your personal property when you go to pick up your car from the impound lot.
 An inventory search does not require the police officer to get a warrant.
 If he or she discovers evidence of a crime during the inventory process, the prosecutor can use it against you even though it was collected without a warrant.

 For example, if your car is impounded after you are arrested for driving under the influence, the police can complete an inventory search of your vehicle.
-If they find counterfeit bills inside of your car while completing the search, you can be charged for counterfeiting based on the evidence they discovered.
+If they find counterfeit bills inside your car while completing the search, you can be charged for counterfeiting based on the evidence they discovered.

 Vehicle Search Based on Items in Plain View